-People are more likely to switch the football team they support than switch their current account, according to new research from the Co-operative Bank.
+People are more likely to switch the football team they support than switch their current account, according to research from the Co-operative Bank.

-Last year, only 6% of consumers switched their bank account, according to figures from the Office of Fair Trading.
+But in 2009, only 6% of consumers switched their bank account, according to figures from the Office of Fair Trading.
 This inertia is despite a general dissatisfaction with banking services and a lack of trust in banks following the financial crisis.

 Traditionally, the main reason identified for inaction has been that banks make it unnecessarily complicated to switch.
 This led the OFT to call for banks to improve the transparency of their switching processes.

 Now many banks have a dedicated switching team and have been forced to speed up the process, which has led to higher satisfaction.
 According to BACS payment services, 81% of people who have switched or are attempting to switch in the last five years have been pleased with the overall process.

 If you're thinking of switching current accounts, it's important to look at how you manage your account.
 If you're usually in credit then look for an account with a high in-credit interest rate, but if you're regularly in the red then a low overdraft rate and high limit are more important.

 Banks are obliged to co-operate to make the process smooth.
 Take two forms of ID, one with a photograph and the other with a proof of address such as a utility bill for example.
 After that, you need to fill in two forms: a new account application and a transfer form.